sudo-adduser-jordan/jetbrains-hyperskill-projects/README.md

 A repository containing my Hyperskill projects.

-Each project will contain a README with the provided course description.
+Each project will contain a README with the provided project description.

+Each stage in a project must pass the provided test files.

 Projects are completed but not maintained.

 ## Languages